whisperfish/blurhash-rs/README.md

 let pixels = decode("LBAdAqof00WCqZj[PDay0.WB}pof", 50, 50, 1.0);
 ```

-To decode into an `ImageBuffer`, add the `image` feature flag, then do:
+Blurhash-rs supports directly decoding into an `ImageBuffer` of the `image` crate.
+Add the `image` feature flag, then do:

 ```rust
 use blurhash::decode_image;